top of page

 Project Avigate is a student-led initiative from Nanyang Technological University (NTU), Singapore, with the aim of reducing bird-building collisions on campus and across Singapore.
 We have been actively working towards a win-win situation through our monitoring, research, and stakeholder engagements.
 Our vision is to create a vibrant built environment where wildlife and people coexist in harmony.

-Make a meaningful impact for protecting biodiversity: Funds will go towards the installation and maintenance of decals on ADM.
-The stickers help birds see glass as a solid surface and can reduce collisions by up to 90%!
+The funds will contribute towards the installation and maintenance of decals on ADM.
+These stickers will help birds see the glass as a solid surface and can reduce collisions by up to 90%!

 Coming soon

-Project Avigate is constantly working on upcoming projects to further our mission of reducing bird-building collisions and creating a harmonious coexistence between wildlife and people.
-Our projects involve extensive research, monitoring, and stakeholder engagements, and we are dedicated to making a positive impact on the environment.
+Project Avigate is working to reduce bird-building collisions and achieve more harmonious coexistence between wildlife and people.
+Our projects involve meticulous research, monitoring and stakeholder engagements, and we are dedicated to making a positive impact on the environment.

 FUNDRAISER COMMUNITY BAZAAR